 Oregon Institute of Technology (Oregon Tech), the only public polytechnic university in the Pacific Northwest, has established locations throughout the state of Oregon in Klamath Falls, Wilsonville, Salem, and La Grande.
 The university offers a wide range of degree programs in Engineering, Information Technology, Business, Health Professions, Natural Sciences, and Communication Studies.

-Oregon Tech offers a quality education with small class sizes and a low student to faculty ratio of 14:1.
-Our graduates enjoy a 87 percent graduate success rate (employed or continuing education within six months after graduation) and earn an average starting salary of $56,000 per year.
+Oregon Tech offers a quality education with small class sizes and a low student to faculty ratio of 20:1.
+Our graduates enjoy close to a 90 percent graduate success rate (employed or continuing education within six months after graduation) and earn an average starting salary of $54,000 per year.

 This institution offers the WUE rate to transfer students.